ig0rkorol/addressbook-uitests/README.md

     1. Required fields should be marked with * symbol or text label "Required*";
     2. "Error : Validation failed" is not user friendly.
 Messages should be informative.

+      Example :

+        User type password less 6 symbols length so validation message should displayed

+        Actual : "Error : Validation failed" message had been displayed Expected : "Error : The password must be at least 6 characters."

     3. After success registration message about it should be displayed.

 **_Preconditions:_**